francesjgonzales/health-tracker/README.md

-# Health Tracker (personal project)
+# Patient Tracker (personal project)

 View live site [here](https://health-tracker-site.netlify.app/)

 ## About this project

 I took reference from _LearningZity's_ youtube tutorial while learning CRUD in Vanilla Javascript.
+This project is created to help nurses to keep track of the incoming patients who are about to be admitted in hospital.
+They use the form above and it results will show in a table format below.
+Its a simplified form where input fields are color-coded for validity-check, font-size are slightly bigger for easy readability and a clock to keep track of the current time.

 ## Technologies used